Maddon, Cubs looking to rebound from disappointing finish

 IN NEED OF RELIEF

 The bullpen has potential, but health is a major concern at the moment.
 Closer Brandon Morrow will miss the start of the season while he recovers from elbow surgery.
 Pedro Strop has been hampered by right hamstring trouble, and Tony Barnette and Xavier Cedeno also are dealing with injuries.
-Steve Cishek, Carl Edwards Jr. and newcomer Brad Brach could get plenty of work until reinforcements arrive from the disabled list.
+Steve Cishek, Carl Edwards Jr. and newcomer Brad Brach could get plenty of work until reinforcements arrive from the injured list.
 The 32-year-old Cishek had a 2.18 ERA in a career-high 80 appearances in his first year with Chicago.
 Brach had 12 saves and a 3.59 ERA in 69 games for Baltimore and Atlanta last season.

 NEW FACES